SD-TransIT/transit_backend/README.md

 #### 3. Create django superuser
 Superuser is admin that have privileges to every part of application.
-To create superuser run following command in folder where `docker-compose.yml` is
+To create superuser manually run following command in folder where `docker-compose.yml` is
 ```shell
 docker-compose run web manage createsuperuser --username admin
 ```
 You'll be asked for email and password for given user.

+Superuser can be also created automatically during docker build.
+If following environmental variables are provided, they will be used during setup to create new superuser.
+- `SUPERUSER_PASSWORD`
+- `SUPERUSER_EMAIL`
+- `SUPERUSER_LOGIN `

+If superuser with given login already exists no action will be taken.
+Password will not be overwritten, email will not be updated.

 #### 4. Confirm setup
 Open `http://localhost:8000/api/swagger/` to confirm that